GabrielValeRios/BlockChain-Patents/README.md

 # BlockChain-Patents
-Project that will use smart contract technology to keep patents avaible in a blockchain system
+Project that will use smart contract technology to keep patents avaiable in a blockchain system